nehalineogi/azure-cross-solution-network-architectures/apim/README-common.md

 # APIM Network Modes

-**Default/None mode**: This mode does not integrate with Azure VNET.
-APIM Endpoints are accessible from the internet
+**Default/None mode**: This mode does not integrate with an Azure VNET.
+APIM Endpoints are accessible from the internet.

 **Internal Mode**:  APIM is deployed in an Azure subnet and has a virtual IP (VIP) in the APIM subnet.
 APIM Endpoints are not accessible from the Intenet but accessible within the VNET and private connection.
 APIM can access backend APIs within the VNETs and over the private connection to an on-premises datacenter.
 Note: Use APIM with application gateway for public access

 **External Mode**: APIM is deployed in an Azure subnet.
 APIM endpoints are accessible from the public internet.
-Backend API and resources are accessible within the VNET and using a private connection.
+Backend APIs and resources are accessible within the VNET and using a private connection.

 Example: